Pooravop/NoteSaver/README.md

 # 📓 Notekar Web Application    (  https://notekar-frontend1.onrender.com )

-**Notekar** is a secure, full-stack web application designed to help users create, manage, and organize personal notes in the cloud.
+**Notekar** is a secure, full-stack web application designed to help users create, manage,delete and organize personal notes in the cloud.
 With intuitive UI/UX, robust authentication, and real-time data operations, Notekar provides a seamless note-taking experience.

 ---